 Specifically, two hash values share a prefix of length n if, from left to right, n sequential digits starting from the leftmost digit are the same.
 For example, in a network with nodes 1a9c, 28ac, 2d39, and ae4f, the root node for an object with the hash 280c is 28ac and the hashes share a prefix of length 2, because the other nodes share a prefix of length 1 or 0.
 However, given this definition, the choice of root node (from the same set of nodes as is in the previous example) would be ill-defined for an object with the hash 2c4f because it shares a prefix of length one with both 28ac and 2d39.
-Therefore, we need a more general way of choosing the root node when a single match is unavailable.
+Therefore, we need to modify our algorithm to handle scenarios where prefix lengths are tied.